 support for the allocation of ISO-3166-1 alpha-3 codes to their respective, existing ccTLD operators to run as a second country code TLD, should the providers wish to do so.

 Various members of the CWG supported the different options, and there was no clear consensus among the contributors to the CWG’s request for input.
-GNSO submissions were most homogenous as they all supported the opening of eligibility for all 3-chacter codes as gTLDs and thus the removal of ISO-3166-1 alpha-3 codes from the gTLD-reserved list for future new gTLD rounds.
-Some ccTLD operators also supported this option, while the majority supported either maintaining the status quo or extending the allocation of the ISO-3166-1 alpha-3 codes to the countries’ existing ccTLD providers.
+GNSO submissions were most homogenous as they all supported the opening of eligibility for all 3-character codes as gTLDs and thus the removal of ISO-3166-1 alpha-3 codes from the gTLD-reserved list for future new gTLD rounds.
+Submissions supporting this point of view included responses from the GNSO Registry Stakeholder Group and the GNSO Intellectual Property Constituency, as well as individual responses from Brian Winterfeldt & Griffin Barnett, Partridge and Garcia PC, Yuri Takamatsu, and .de.
+A second group of responses supported maintaining the status quo with respect to the use of three-character top-level domains.
+These comments included a submission from the GAC as well as individual comments from GAC Afghanistan, GAC Finland, GAC Norway, .ar, .be, .fi, .no, and .pl.
+A third group of responses supported extension of ccTLDs to 3-letter ISO lists.
+Submissions in support of this position came from .cr, .hk, .hn, .pa, .tn, and .sv.
+The response from GAC Switzerland did not neatly fall into these categories, but supported a hybrid of options two and three.

+In addition to these inputs, the Council of European National Top-Level Domain Registries (Centr) conducted a survey of its members on the topics included in the questionnaire.
+A summary of the survey results is available in Annex { }.

 5.2.5.
 Discussion of the pros and cons of the options discussed in the Survey